 Jennifer Swanson - Author Speaker Teacher

 Jennifer began her writing career at the age of five when she wrote and illustrated books for her kindergarten class.
 A self-professed science geek, Jennifer has always been captivated by the world around her and is curious to understand how it works.
-As a young childe she used to gather leaves and flowers and look at them under a microscope, wade through her backyard creek, and tromp through woods.
+As a young child she used to gather leaves and flowers and look at them under a microscope, wade through her backyard creek, and tromp through woods.
 She has carried that love of science her whole life.

 WomLEAD magazine with Jennifer on the cover